chargebyte/chargebyte-bsp/README.md

 ## Introduction <a name="introduction"></a>

-This document helps you to get started with creating a Linux image based on board support packages (BSP) of Tarragon & EVAcharge SE - the hardware platforms offered by chargebyte GmbH.
-It defines what the layers included in this Yocto Project are, and how you can use them to create a basic Linux distribution, which you can then extend by adding further packages specific to your application.
+This document helps you to get started with creating a Linux root filesystem based on board support package (BSP) of Tarragon - the hardware platform offered by chargebyte GmbH for EV charging infrastructure and the open-source software stack EVerest.
+The document defines what the layers included in this Yocto Project are, and how you can use them to create a basic Linux distribution, which you can then extend by adding further packages specific to your application.

 If you are new to Yocto, it is recommended to read the [Yocto Overview and Concepts Manual](https://docs.yoctoproject.org/overview-manual/index.html).
 To get a quick introduction to Yocto, this [Software Overview](https://www.yoctoproject.org/software-overview) might be helpful.
 For further documentation on the Yocto Project, including information about dealing with BSP layers and working with the Yocto Project's build system **BitBake**, check the [Yocto Project Documentation](https://docs.yoctoproject.org/).